Man who rescued cat stranded outside during Hurricane Ian donated nearly $15K to Naples Humane Society - NewsBreak

 Mike Ross, 29 of Naples, was riding out the storm at his parent’s home on Bonita Beach.
 That’s when his mother looked out the window and saw the small cat perched on an air conditioning unit at the neighbor’s house.

-“All I knew is she was scared and she was shaking,” Ross told ABC7 last week.
+“All I knew is she was scared and she was shaking,” Ross told NBC2 last week.

 On Wednesday, Ross and his girlfriend, Megan Scavo, presented a check for $14,570 to the Naples Humane Society from an online fundraiser they created after their story went viral.